1700 Bassett Street, #1018, Denver, CO 80202 Denver is a great city, full of fun things to do and...

-The Colorado Housing and Finance Authority is another organization that provides help with down payments.
-Homebuyers using one of our first mortgage loan programs to finance their home purchase are eligible to use CHFA assistance options to help with downpayment and/or closing costs.
-Even if you contribute towards a down payment, you may still take advantage of some assistance.
-The down payment assistance grant will provide up to 3 percent of your first mortgage.
-Example: Get up to $6,000 on a $200,000 mortgage (30 year fixed loan) and no repayment is required.
-Special terms may apply.
+The Colorado Housing and Finance Authority is an organization that provides help with down payments.
+Homebuyers using one of the CHFA's first mortgage loan programs to finance their home purchase are eligible to use assistance options to help with down payment and/or closing costs.
+Even if you contribute towards a down payment, you may still use one of the options.
+For example, homebuyers can receive:

 “Fannie Mae and Freddie Mac are conventional loans, and have down payment options for as little as 3 percent down for first time home buyers,” Cook explained.
 “FHA loans start out at 3 1/2 percent down.
 These loans are great for people with credit issues because the guidelines are much more forgiving.